-Casualty and Vehicle Type (Fatal and Serious) Analytics
+Vehicle Type (Fatal and Serious)

-- The chart shows the type of vehicle the casualty was travelling in if the casualty was injured seriously or fatally.
-In cases where the casualty is a pedestrian, the vehicle involved is displayed. - Despite not being the most frequent casualty type, the number of cyclists involved in accidents that resulted in fatal or serious casualties is the most frequent. - The number of fatal and serious casualties involving cyclists has reduced from 2019 to 2020, however. - Motorcyclists are a much smaller percentage of the total traffic than cars, however make up a larger number of the fatal and serious casualties. - > This has increased slightly between 2019 and 2020. - The number of other vehicles involved in fatal and serious accidents are too small to draw any meaningful conclusions.
+- The chart shows the type of vehicle the casualty was travelling in if the casualty was injured seriously or fatally. - > Despite not being the most frequent casualty type, the number of cyclists involved in accidents that resulted in fatal or serious casualties is the most frequent. - The number of fatal and serious casualties involving cyclists has reduced from 2019 to 2020, however. - > Motorcyclists are a much smaller percentage of the total traffic than cars, however make up a larger number of the fatal and serious casualties. - > This has increased slightly between 2019 and 2020. - > The number of other vehicles involved in fatal and serious accidents are too small to draw any meaningful conclusions.